anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Speak low, if you speak love.
+Quote: Make it your habit not to be critical about small things.

-By: William Shakespeare
+By: Edward Everett Hale